 The first of Karine’s stories, Betty Bags a Booker, looked at the concept of human dignity in a future where large sections of the community find themselves without paid employment.

 The third story, Karmic Payback, explored the power relationships between ‘data generators’ and ‘data analysts’ in a world where our lives are increasingly defined by ‘datafication’.

 Listen to Karine’s stories and presentation in this podcast:

-Technology: the driving force of human civilisation?
-Blog to the Future post from Futures Fellow Nicola Martin on the historical role of technology in our society.
+Read Technology: the driving force of human civilisation? blog to the future from Futures Fellow Nicola Martin on the historical role of technology in our society.

-Read the World Economic Forum’s 2015 report “Deep Shift: Technology Tipping Points and Societal Impact” (3.86MB pdf) – a detailed report on developing technologies and their societal impact from 2015.
+Read the World Economic Forum’s 2015 report “Deep Shift: Technology Tipping Points and Societal Impact” report (3.86MB pdf) – a detailed report on developing technologies and their societal impact.